-Website: www.fontbonne.edu/counseling Location: Medaille Hall, Student Affairs Office
+Website: www.fontbonne.edu/counseling

-The counseling and wellness department is staffed by licensed clinical social workers who provide free brief mental health counseling to currently enrolled Fontbonne students.
+The counseling and wellness department is staffed by licensed professional counselors provide free brief mental health counseling to currently enrolled Fontbonne undergraduate and graduate students.
 Students seek counseling for a variety of concerns including depression, relationship issues, stress/anxiety, homesickness, and loss of a loved one.
 Confidentiality is maintained following ethical and legal obligations mandated by the state of Missouri.
 The department also provides referrals to off-campus counseling resources.
 As student health and wellness is related to academic success, the department provides wellness resources and activities for students throughout the academic year.
-The counseling and wellness department is located in the student affairs office on the first floor of Medaille Hall.
+The counseling and wellness department is located in Ryan Hall, Room 103.

-Appointments may be scheduled in person or by phone during normal office hours.
-In cases of on-campus, after-hours emergencies, contact Fontbonne's Public Safety office at 314.889.4596, for off-campus emergencies, contact 911.
+Appointments may be scheduled via email at counselingappts@fontbonne.edu or by phone during normal office hours.
+In cases of on-campus, after-hours emergencies, contact Fontbonne's Public Safety office at 314.559.2947, for off-campus emergencies, contact 911.